A courageous loyalist who paid dearly now savors his privacy and peace.

-Entity of a Black Woman
+The Entity of a Black Woman

-Thought to be possibly a slave at some point.
+Thought possibly to be a slave at some point.

-Older man with white hair, and two women in long dresses, party attire.
+An older man with white hair, and two women in long dresses, party attire.

 Personal experience of an investigator: In a dream, right after the investigation of the Glebe House:

-Nasty, aggressive spirit in the attic
+A nasty, aggressive spirit in the attic

 Visiting spirits; Outside and on the first floor